vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

 I know it's a bit of a stretched of imagination, but in this case, if you forget to add a `views` folder to your project, it will starts rending files from the `views` folder, some level higher up the path, which might endup causing a lot of confusion and become a frustrating problem.

-The probability of this happening to someone who is just starting is very realistic, and so to avoid all this, [NRAF](https://github.com/vipulbhj/nraf) will require you to tell the path of your template folder explicitly, which is optional in `express`.
+The probability of this happening to someone who is just starting is very realistic, and so to avoid all this, [NRAF](https://github.com/vipulbhj/nraf) will require you to tell the path of your template folder explicitly, which is optional in `Express`.

-We will use a syntax similar to how you can do it in express, using `app.set('views', path.join(__dirname, 'views'));`, but would be a mandatory thing to do, and if you forget, it will show you a nice error message telling you what you need to do :p
+We will use a syntax similar to how you can do it in `Express`, using `app.set('views', path.join(__dirname, 'views'));`, but would be a mandatory thing to do, and if you forget, it will show you a nice error message telling you what you need to do :p

 _And that's about it, thank you so much for reading my brain dump.
 Hope it wasn't all blabbering._

-_**If you wanna talk further about anything, open an issue, or leave a star on [NRAF](https://github.com/vipulbhj/nraf), maybe :)**_
+_If you wanna talk about anything, open an issue, or **leave a star on [NRAF](https://github.com/vipulbhj/nraf), maybe :)**_

-Until next time.
-Peace